Indemnification Clause

 Analyze My ContractWhat this clause actually does

 An indemnification clause decides who pays when a third party makes a claim connected to the contract.
-In plain English, it is the part that says who has to cover legal costs, settlements, damages, and defense obligations if something goes wrong.
+Put simply, it is the part that says who has to cover legal costs, settlements, damages, and defense obligations if something goes wrong.
 Many people gloss over it because the wording feels technical.
 It matters because one broad indemnity can shift a huge amount of risk onto you, even when the other side caused most of the problem.

 Why people get burned by this clause